MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-insight-cards-flow.md

 ## View your saved flows

-After you create a flow, a card must be generated to based on the created flow to access the flow in the designer.
+After you create a flow, a card must be generated based on the created flow to access the flow in the designer.
 Sometimes, cards may not be generated immediately and you may not find the created flow to update or view.

 To access the saved flows, follow these steps: